vattgern/Supellex/wp-content/plugins/variation-swatches-woo/readme.txt

 2. Multiple options for swatches available

 == Changelog ==
+= 1.0.6 – WEDNESDAY, 14th DECEMBER 2022 =
+* Improvement - Added support for the taxonomy page.
+* Improvement - Added support to populate swatches on ajax calls.
+* Fixed - Wrong images were appearing on the swatches selection.
+* Fixed - Plugin conflict with WP-Persian plugin.
+* Fixed - Unable to save custom attribute data with the Cyrillic alphabet.

 = 1.0.5 – TUESDAY, 18th OCTOBER 2022 =
 * Fixed - Compatibility issues with WP Sheet Editor – Taxonomy Terms Pro.
 * Fixed - Fatal error with Astra theme.